PLEASE NOTE: Price is per person and based on two people sharing a twin/double room. Single room supplements and upgrades are not included.

 Mardi Gras is French for ‘Fat Tuesday’ and always takes place on Shrove Tuesday.
 Attended by hundreds of people from across the world, Mardi Gras is all about the music, parades, costumes and atmosphere.
 Be sure to catch the many beads, trinkets and doubloons thrown from the passing floats.
 Your Tour Director will provide information on the best areas to be during this fantastic day.
 Please note: the city is expected to be very busy today.

 Day 4 - Free Time or New Orleans City Tour, Oak Alley Plantation & Mississippi Jazz CruiseSpend a further day at leisure in New Orleans or alternatively, why not join our optional New Orleans city tour and Oak Alley Plantation visit?
-Our guide will take us on a walking tour lasting for approximately 1 hour where you will be introduced to the history and culture of one of America’s greatest and most beautiful cities.
+Our guide will take us on a panoramic city tour where you will be introduced to the history and culture of one of America’s greatest and most beautiful cities.
 We see the French Quarter, St. Louis Cemetery, City Park and the historic Garden District.
 We then continue to Oak Alley plantation, built in 1839 to grow sugarcane and located on the west bank of the Mississippi River.
 It is aptly named due to its 800ft long alley which has a canopy created by a double row of Southern Live Oak trees, a native species to the south-eastern United States.

 This evening, there will be the opportunity to join our optional jazz dinner cruise aboard a paddle wheeler on the world-famous Mississippi River.
 Enjoy panoramic views of New Orleans’ skyline whilst listening to a lively jazz band.